subashkandasamy/BDD-SeleniumCucumberframeworkTestng/README.md

 • Both Passed and Failer scenario capture the screenshot and attached to result

-# Selenium Version :
+## Selenium Version :
 3.141

-# Browser :
+## Browser :
 Tested with Firefox 67.0 And framework is cable of run on multiple browser based on the configuration of browser value in config file under Config package

-# How to run the test :
+## How to run the test :
-clone the repository and down all the dependencies maven install or Maven clean build right click on pom and run as Maven Install
+clone the repository and down all the dependencies and run maven install or Maven clean build command.
+Right click on pom and select run -> Maven Install
+Or
+Run with TestNg Xml - Right click on TestNg xml and select run -> TestNg option

-# Results :
+## Results :
 Results are avilable under target folder

-Avilable result type
+### Available result type :

 • Cucumber Pretty

 • Cucumber advance